Off-The-Shelf Vaccines designed around what the immune system actually sees

 Most mutations are never processed, presented, or recognised by T cells so relying on prediction restricts the proportion of identified antigens that are therapeutically relevant.

-Our proprietary viral vectors are deliberately designed to simulating strong and lasting protection against cancer, inducing highly durable T-cell responses from a single dose.
+Our proprietary viral vectors are deliberately designed to stimulate strong and lasting protection against cancer, inducing highly durable T cell responses from a single dose.

 Using a vector that is clinically de-risked, scalable and manufacturable with validated tumour-specific targets produces off-the-shelf precision vaccines that are deployable in specialist and community settings to serve broad populations of cancer patients.